 The part that’s not conclusive, says Sachinwalla, is just how soon after recovery you could get reinfected.

-If someone tests positive or has symptoms, avoid hanging out with them all together until they meet the guidelines issued by the CDC.
-These can vary depending on several factors, including the severity of the illness and if you’re immunocompromised.
+If someone tests positive or has symptoms, avoid hanging out with them until they meet the guidelines issued by the CDC.
+These can vary depending on several factors, including the severity of the illness and whether you are immunocompromised.

 In general, the CDC says if someone had COVID-19 and had symptoms, they can be around others after: